 The game has a full 24-hour time cycle, even though Jimmy normally passes out at 2 AM and wakes up at only 8 AM.
 It may have been possible that Jimmy was supposed to stay up all night, and do some odd jobs, much like the mainline Grand Theft Auto games.

-This unused time cycle can be seen via a certain glitch that only works on the PlayStation 2 version, even though the glitch cannot be done in the fall season.
+This unused time cycle can be seen via a certain glitch that only works on the PlayStation 2 version, though it cannot be done in the fall season.
 It was fixed in Scholarship Edition.

 Unknown Interaction Spots